shashankgugnani93/database/json-to-duality-migrator/2-duality-views/duality-views.md

       {
          _id: id,
          lectureName: name,
-         lectureCredtis: credits
+         lectureCredits: credits
       };
       </copy>
       ```

    Note how the view definition uses GraphQL-like what-you-see-is-what-you-get syntax which makes it easy to determine what the view output will look like.

-3. Insert data into the attendee duality view.
+5. Insert data into the attendee duality view.

       ```sql
       <copy>